Daniel J. Carroll

 Daniel J. Carroll (November 29, 1874 – March 6, 1927) was an American businessman and politician from New York.

-Life
+He served in the New York State Senate for three separate terms, representing the 7th and 11th Districts, from 1913 to 1920 and again from 1923 until his death in 1927.

+Early life

-He was the son of Lawrence F. Carroll, sometime Warden of the Raymond Street Jail in Brooklyn.
-He attended the public schools.
-Then he engaged in the bottling and sale of mineral water.
+Carroll was born on November 29, 1874, the son of Lawrence F. Carroll, who served as Warden of the Raymond Street Jail in Brooklyn.
+He attended the public schools and later engaged in the bottling and sale of mineral water.

+State Senate career

-Carroll was a member of the New York State Senate from 1913 to 1920, sitting in the 136th, 137th, 138th, 139th, 140th, 141st (all six 7th D.), 142nd and 143rd New York State Legislatures (both 11th D.).
+Carroll was first elected to the New York State Senate in 1912, representing the 7th District.
+He served from 1913 to 1918, sitting in the 136th through 141st legislatures.

+In November 1913, Carroll was involved in a notable incident when he testified against a political opponent.

+Following the 1918 election, he was redistricted to the 11th District, where he served from 1919 to 1920 in the 142nd and 143rd legislatures.

-He was again a member of the State Senate (11th D.) from 1923 until his death in 1927, sitting in the 146th, 147th, 148th, 149th and 150th New York State Legislatures.
+He did not serve in the 1921–1922 session but was re-elected in 1922 to the 11th District.
+He served from 1923 until his death in 1927, sitting in the 146th through 150th legislatures.

+Death and succession

-He died on March 6, 1927, at his home in Brooklyn, of pneumonia with complications of erysipelas and diabetes.
+Carroll died on March 6, 1927, at his home in Brooklyn, from pneumonia with complications of erysipelas and diabetes.
+He was 52 years old.

-In August, his son Laurence F. Carroll (born c.
-1903) tried to take over the vacant Senate seat: he was defeated in the Democratic primary, but was substituted on the ticket by the Republicans after the regular Republican nominee had withdrawn.
-At the special election in November 1927, he was defeated by Democrat Louis J. Jacobson.
+In August 1927, his son Laurence F. Carroll (born c.
+1903) sought to succeed him in the Senate.
+He was defeated in the Democratic primary but was subsequently substituted onto the Republican ticket after the regular Republican nominee withdrew.
+In the special election held in November 1927, he was defeated by Democrat Louis J. Jacobson.